armondwelch/QualGent_Backend/README.md

 PostgreSQL Database: Stores metadata for test videos, job statuses, and other related information.

-Kubernetes: Manages the deployment and scaling of services like job server, database, and other components.
+Kubernetes (in GCP): Manages the deployment and scaling of services like job server, database, and emulators/simulators.

+KVM: Hardware-assisted virtualization for emulators

 BrowserStack: Used for cross-browser and mobile device testing with retrieval of test results and metadata.

+Ws-scrpy, VNC: Live video streaming for real-time test observation

 CLI Tool (qgjob-cli): Command-line tool for managing job execution and interactions with the backend services.